Primary: Pre-Prep to Year 6

 Learning in Languages

-In Years 4-5, the students have two lessons a week of an allocated world language which could be Spanish, Chinese or Japanese.
+In Years 4-6, the students have two lessons a week of an allocated world language which could be Spanish, Chinese or Japanese.
 These three Languages operate on a rotation so that students study one language in Year 4 and continue it in Year 5.
-In Year 6, students have the choice of studying 2 of the 3 languages on offer.
+In Year 6, students have the choice of studying 1 of 2 languages on offer.

 Learning in the Humanities